ooddle

 Migraines are not just bad headaches.
 They are neurological events involving blood vessel dilation, inflammation, and nervous system dysregulation.
 Medication is often the right call.
 But breathing techniques can play a real supporting role, especially during the prodrome phase before the migraine fully sets in, or as a way to reduce sympathetic nervous system activation that worsens the pain.

 This is not a cure.
 No breath technique fixes a migraine.
 But the right ones can shorten duration, reduce peak intensity, and help your nervous system recover faster afterward.
-Here is what actually works.
+Here is what actually works, and what to avoid because it makes things worse.

 The Science Behind Breathing for Migraines